 How to Install SCCM client on Intune Managed Windows 10 Device?

-I have an Intune managed Windows 10 device.
-In this post, I will show the experience of getting that device into SCCM management.
+I have an Intune-managed Windows 10 device.
+This post will show the experience of getting that device into SCCM management.
 As discussed in the previous post, I have deployed a required SCCM client application from Intune to this Windows 10 device.

-Immediate use of Microsoft Intune features which would be available for SCCM managed devices in a co-managed scenario.
+Immediate use of Microsoft Intune features available for SCCM-managed devices in a co-managed scenario.

 SCCM Orchestration with Intune for the following workloads